haoyuguo/drupal-how-to/admin/admin.md

 `drush site-install minimal --site-name=MYSITE`

 (May be used along with other options, such as username and password.
-Although it's not working properly at this time.
-Using "standard" doesn't take much time anyway -- few minutes.)
+Although using "standard" doesn't take much time anyway -- few minutes.)

-`drush site-install standard --db-url='mysql://organized:organized@localhost/organized_d823' --site-name=Organized --account-name=admin --account-pass=password`